MACampbell17/PaperAirplane/README.md

 # PaperAirplane
 How to make a paper airplane
 Obtain a rectangular piece of paper
-1. Fold the paper in half to make acrease in the middle
+1. Fold a sheet of paper in half, lengthwise.
-1. unfold the paper
+2. Fold the top corners towards the center.
-1. Fold the upper right corner of paper to the middle crease
+3. Fold the angled edges towards the center.
+4. Fold along the center crease.
-1. Fold the upper left corner of paper to the middle crease
+5. Fold down the two top flaps to make the wings.